cap-js/docs/plugins/index.md

-## GraphQL Adaptor
+## GraphQL Adapter
 [@cap-js/graphql](https://www.npmjs.com/package/@cap-js/graphql) {.subtitle}

-This protocol adapter generically generates a GraphQL schema for the models of an application and serves an endpoint that allows you to query your services using the [GraphQL](https://graphql.org) query language.
+The GraphQL Adapter is a protocol adapter that generically generates a GraphQL schema for the models of an application and serves an endpoint that allows you to query your services using the [GraphQL](https://graphql.org) query language.
 All you need to do is to add the `@graphql` annotation to your service definitions like so:

 ```cds
 @graphql service MyService { ... }